AndrewAMesa/Brand-Usage-And-Awareness/README.md

 # Brand-Usage-And-Awareness
-Python code utilized in a project titled " Improving Brand Recognition and Association for Poetry Organizations".
-This code was used to analyze survey responses about brand awareness and usage.
+This Python code was created and utilized in a project titled " Improving Brand Recognition and Association for Poetry Organizations".
+This code was used to analyze survey responses about brand awareness and usage on the parent brand and subsidiaries of the project's sponsor, Haus für Poesie.
+Haus für Poesie is a poetry house in Berlin, Germany, with many subsidiaries.
+The panda's library, correlation matrices, and bar charts were utilized in this analysis.